 This is the method for how to hard-boil eggs that my grandma and great-grandma used, and my mom taught it to me.
 Put eggs in a single layer on the bottom of pan and fill with enough water to cover about an inch over eggs.

 Place over high heat and bring to a boil.
 As soon as the water begins boiling, turn off heat and remove pan.
 Cover immediately and let set for 17 minutes — be sure to set a timer.
 As soon as time is up, rinse eggs in a cold water bath to stop the cooking process.

 A few good egg tips

-:: 17 minutes has been my family’s magic number, but if you like a moist yolk, you can cut up to five minutes off this time.
-Bettijo’s family has come to prefer 13 minute eggs.
+- My family’s magic number is 17 minutes, but if you like a moist yolk, you can cut up to five minutes off this time.
+Bettijo’s family prefers 13 minute eggs.

-Now go learn how to make your own Egg Dye with ingredients you probably already have in the pantry!28
+Now go learn how to make your own Egg Dye with ingredients you probably already have in the pantry!

 Aimée was a co-founder of Paging Supermom.
 Although she dreams in pink, she wouldn’t trade her two energetic boys for anything.
 Between using The Force on surrounding battle droids and flying to infinity and beyond, Aimée enjoys squeezing in some personal creative time.
 With a background in advertising, marketing and design, she is proud to stay home raising her boys.